stellarwp/slic/slic.md

 ## Requirements

-The stack runs based on [Docker](https://www.docker.com/) and [docker-compose](https://docs.docker.com/compose/): you will need both installed and available to be able to use the local testing environment.
+The stack runs based on [Docker](https://www.docker.com/) and [docker compose](https://docs.docker.com/compose/): you will need both installed and available to be able to use the local testing environment.
 If your Docker installation requires root access, please follow [this guide](https://docs.docker.com/install/linux/linux-postinstall/) to make sure root access is not required to run `docker` commands.

 You should be able to run the following command without issues and without requiring root access: